IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _Some authors argue that a database must prevent lost updates in order to qualify as providing snapshot isolation, so MySQL does not provide snapshot isolation under this definition._

 **Compare-and-set** _( 原子比较与设置 )_

+- _In databases that don't provide transactions, you sometimes find an atomic compare-and-set operation._
+    - The purpose of this operation is to **avoid lost updates by allowing an update to happen only if the value has not changed since you last read it**.
+    - _If the current value does not match what you previously read, the update has no effect, and the read-modify-write cycle must be retried._

+**Conflict resolution and replication** _( 冲突解决复制 )_

+- Locks and compare-and-set operations assume that there is a single up-to-date copy of the data.
+    - However, databases with multi-leader or leaderless replication usually allow several writes to happen concurrently and replicate them asynchronously, so they cannot guarantee that there is a single up-to-date copy of the data.
+    - _Thus, techniques based on locks or compare-and-set do not apply in this context._
+- _A common approach in such replicated databases is to_ **allow concurrent writes to create several conflicting versions of a value ( also known as siblings ), and to use application code or special data structures to resolve and merge these versions after the fact**.
+- Atomic operations can work well in a replicated context, especially if they are com‐ mutative (i.e., you can apply them in a different order on different replicas, and still get the same result).
+For example, incrementing a counter or adding an element to a set are commutative operations.
+That is the idea behind Riak 2.0 datatypes, which prevent lost updates across replicas.
+When a value is concurrently updated by differ‐ ent clients, Riak automatically merges together the updates in such a way that no updates are lost [39].
+- On the other hand, the last write wins (LWW) conflict resolution method is prone to lost updates, as discussed in “Last write wins (discarding concurrent writes)” on page 186.
+Unfortunately, LWW is the default in many replicated databases.